syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows the output rendered when grouping is applied.
+The following screenshot shows the output rendered when grouping is applied:

 ![](SfDataGrid_images/SfDataGrid-Xamarin_img2.png)

 ## MultiGrouping

-SfDataGrid also allows to group the data against one or more columns using the [SfDataGrid.GroupingMode](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GroupingMode.html) property.
+The SfDataGrid also allows to group the data against one or more columns using the [SfDataGrid.GroupingMode](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GroupingMode.html) property.
 When `GroupingMode` is set as `GroupingMode.Multiple`, the data is organized into hierarchical tree structure based on identical values of that column.
 MultiGrouping feature works similarly as MultiSorting feature.
 Initially the data is grouped according to the first column added in the `GroupColumnDescriptions` collection.
 When more columns are added to the `GroupColumnDescriptions`, the newly added column will be grouped in consideration to the previous group(s).
 This results in a tree like hierarchy.
 Refer to the following code snippet to enable `MultiGrouping`:

 {% tabs %}
 {% highlight xaml %}